mjordan/islandora_solution_pack_xml/README.md

 Some features that would be useful include:

-* sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, DocBook, etc.
+* sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, DocBook (partially addressed [here](https://github.com/mjordan/islandora_solution_pack_xml/blob/7.x/extras/parameters_tutorial/RENDER_STYLESHEET.xsl)), etc.
 * checks for well formedness on XML and XSLT files as they are uploaded
 * checks for validity against a specific schema or DTD
   * Possible solution is to attach a schema file to the collection object as a datastream